 Add New Webhook.

-Copy the webhook Payload URL and secret info from your Marker.io destination.
+Copy the webhook Payload URL and secret info from your Marker.io project.

 Paste your info back in Shortcut and save.

-Within your Marker.io destination, enable the auto-update, and click Save.
+Within your Marker.io project, enable the auto-update, and click Save.

 Your issue in Marker.io will be marked as Resolved once they reach a Done state in Shortcut.